Additional Dwelling Units

 Once the building permit has been issued, construction can begin.
 The required inspections are identified on the building permit.
 Please book an inspection through the Guelph Permit and Application System.
 Please allow 48 hours’ notice for inspections.

-An electrical contractor inspection form must be submitted at time of the final building inspection (from a licensed electrical contractor or the Electrical Safety Authority), certifying the additional residential dwelling unit has been inspected and there are no visible fire or shock hazards associated with the electrical system.
-This report will be required for both new and existing additional residential dwelling units and is in addition to any other electrical permits, inspections or certificates that may be required.
+An electrical contractor inspection form must be submitted at time of the final building inspection (from a licensed electrical contractor or the Electrical Safety Authority), certifying the additional dwelling unit has been inspected and there are no visible fire or shock hazards associated with the electrical system.
+This report will be required for both new and existing additional dwelling units and is in addition to any other electrical permits, inspections or certificates that may be required.
 You can find the form by visiting guelph.ca/building.

 Building Code requirements